caracal-pipeline/caracal-docs/sphinx/manual/reduction/crosscal/index.rst

 The following bandpass calibration options are similar to those for the delay calibration (see above):

 * Field to use (*field*).
-This can be the field number or name as it appears in the metadata, or the field code within MeerKATHI (typically "bpcal"; field codes are set by the :ref:`observation_config` worker).
+This can be the field number or name as it appears in the metadata, or the field code within Caracal (typically "bpcal"; field codes are set by the :ref:`observation_config` worker).
 Multiple fields can be used for the bandpass calibration.
 * Solution time interval (*solint*).
 Set this to 'inf' for a time-independent bandpass.
 Note that for a fully time-independent bandpass you may need to set the *combine* option below to an appropriate value.